< BACK

 The Routine

 In order to offer writers the best environment in which to do their work, our expectation is that during the day, silence will generally be maintained in the house.
+Writers are expected to come in Monday through Friday, on their own schedule.
+The house will be accessible seven days a week, from 9AM to 11PM on weekdays, and 9AM to 7PM on weekends.
+Lunch and dinner will be provided, with two shared group meals a week.

 Accessibility